GarlicisGreat/flavr-privacy-policy/index.md

 ---

-## 9. Contact Us
+## 9. Contact and Support

-If you have any questions or requests regarding this Privacy Policy, please contact us at:
+For any questions, requests, or support regarding Flavr, you can reach us here:

 **Email:** claudio.alho@gmail.com